 Also, some researchers have observed that the natural tendency is to work progressively through the stack as the day goes on.
 In other words, we generally start out operating in our dominant, then shift to the auxiliary, and so on.
 When implementing our tailored time management approach, we will find it most natural and effective to mimic this pattern.

 Suggested Activities for Each Function

 The following lists are examples of activities that feed and tap into each cognitive function.
-To build your time-management framework, you will want to pull from the three lists that are relevant to your cognitive stack.
+To build your time-management framework, you will want to pull from the four lists that are relevant to your cognitive stack.

 Keep in mind that these lists are intended to spark ideas.
 They are in no way intended to be comprehensive.
 Furthermore, which activities on any given list you prefer will be influenced by your complete cognitive stack.
-For instance, the Fe function revolves around helping others; however, a sensing Fe user will prefer to help persons while an intuitive Fe user will be more comfortable helping humanity.
+For instance, the Fe function revolves around helping others; however, a sensing Fe user will prefer to help persons while an intuitive Fe user will likely be more comfortable helping humanity.
 Likewise, many types can write, but an INFP might prefer writing fantasy fiction while an ISTJ will do better with technical writing.
-Some of your favorite activities will probably be those that incorporate two or more of your cognitive functions.
+Some of your favorite activities will be those that incorporate two or more of your cognitive functions.

 The Se function observes present sensory data and experiences external bodily sensations.
 This function is the most in tune with the five senses.
 While “thrill-seeking” many sound like a negative adjective to many, it is a genuine need of this function.
 Novelty is a must.